Unix commands

 Find a file

-To find all files in current directory3:
+To find all files in current directory3arrow-up-right:

 # find . -name "*.yaml"